p3pp3-hash/ginlongfy/README.md

 ![alt text](/images/domoticz.png)

 ## Disclaimer
-This works fine on my Solis 3.6 2G inverter equipped with a WIFI 'stick'.
+This works fine on Ginlong Wind and Solar Inverter equipped with a WIFI 'stick'.
 According to Ginlong, the WIFI stick is compatible with all it's current solar and wind generation 2G inverters.
-It would be logical therefore to assume that these scripts would be compatible with all the current second generation inverters.
-The simple fact is that I only have one inverter installed and these scripts work for me!
 Please feel free to try them on other Ginlong inverters and let me know how you get on, please.

 Thanks to graham0 for original code "https://github.com/graham0/ginlong-wifi".